In our free, easy-access computer labs and classes you can:

 - Improve your reading, math and writing abilities for work and college classes.

 We offer FREE open-entry/open-exit Academic Skills labs on the Santa Rosa and Petaluma campuses.
 We also offer FREE Spanish GED preparation classes on both campuses and the Southwest Santa Rosa Center.
 Open-entry/open-exit means that you can enroll at any time during the semester.
-These labs provide free learning opportunities to brush-up on academic skills or to prepare for placement tests, career advancement tests, CAHSEE, CHSPE, CBEST, GED, HiSET, and more.
+These labs provide free learning opportunities to brush-up on academic skills or to prepare for career advancement tests, CAHSEE, CHSPE, CBEST, GED, HiSET, and more.
 Students attend free classes, use computer programs and work in textbooks designed specifically to improve GED scores.

 Apply and register online at www.santarosa.edu/app/admissions/steps-new-students.
 If you need help registering, go to the Admissions & Records office in Plover Hall.